|

 Lisa Roper Summey - Class of 1982

-Having earned a Bachelor of Science degree from ASU in 1986, Lisa spent 27 years in the classroom, mostly as a fourth-grade teacher.
-“Some of those years were in other states,” reflects Lisa.
-“I taught in South Carolina, Idaho, Florida, and Virginia, and I learned something new everywhere I lived.
-All of these experiences have brought me to where I am today.”
-She moved back to Burke County in 1998 and taught at Hildebran, Hallyburton, and Forest Hill Elementary Schools.
+She moved back to Burke County in 1998 and taught at Hildebran, Hallyburton (Drexel), and Forest Hill Elementary Schools.
 She earned her Master’s Degree in School Administration from Gardner-Webb University in 2003 and began her journey as an assistant principal in 2016.
 Again, at each of the schools where she worked, she learned new approaches and new skills.
-After serving as assistant principal at Draughn High, Patton High, and Salem Elementary, she was named principal at North Liberty in the fall of 2018.
+After serving as assistant principal at Draughn High, Patton High, and Salem Elementary, she was named principal at North Liberty in 2019.

-“I love it here at North Liberty,” says Lisa.
-“I feel that I’m right where I should be.
+“I loved it at North Liberty.
+The people there are MY people.
+I know that I was right where I was meant to be.
 I grew up with a cousin, Sheri, who had Down Syndrome.
-I learned to love people who may have been a little different than me.
+I learned to love people who may have been a little different from me.
 Being around people who are not exactly like you teaches you to have compassion and empathy.
 Originally, I considered majoring in Exceptional Children’s Education but decided on Elementary Education instead.
 When I was a student at ASU, I worked at a camp in Blowing Rock for mentally and physically handicapped children.
 The work there at Camp Sky Ranch was extremely hard, but it was some of the most rewarding work I’ve ever done.
 When I lived in Pullman, Washington, I worked as an occupational therapy assistant, a physical therapy assistant, a speech-language pathology assistant, and an exceptional children’s compliance monitor.
-From these jobs, I learned a new perspective from that of a classroom teacher, and those experiences helped to shape a path that lead to my current position and my love for my students.
+From these jobs, I learned a new perspective from that of a classroom teacher, and those experiences helped to shape a path that led to my current position and my love for my students.

 “I have always enjoyed the exceptional children’s classes.
 When I was assistant principal at Salem Elementary, I had car duty each morning.
-On the way back to the office, I would almost daily stop by the exceptional children’s classroom to say hello.
+On the way back to the office, I would almost stop by the exceptional children’s classroom almost daily to say hello.
 Those students always brightened my day, and I hope I brightened theirs.

-“I have been guided and mentored by so many people.
-Thad Brendle, Josephine Brendle, and Veronica Cook encouraged me and inspired me spiritually.
-Some of my East Burke teachers really stand out.
+“Some of my East Burke teachers really stand out.
 I especially enjoyed music and performing.
 J. Jerome Williams, my wonderful chorus and chamber singers teacher, taught me so much.
 I am very proud to say that I’m still a groupie!!!
 I also participated in marching band, symphonic band, and orchestra under the instruction of the great Kathryn Siphers.
 She was a true teacher in every sense.
-Plus, I still tell people how much I loved participating in three musical theater productions at East Burke, Fiddler on the Roof in 1980, Brigadoon in 1981, and Annie Get Your Gun in 1982, all directed by Phyllis Garrison.
+Plus, I still tell people how much I loved performing in three musical theater productions at East Burke: Fiddler on the Roof in 1980, Brigadoon in 1981, and Annie Get Your Gun in 1982, all directed by Phyllis Garrison.
 These experiences gave my classmates and me the chance to use our talents and to enjoy the gift of lifelong friendships.
 They also taught us perseverance, confidence, creativity, and showmanship – all qualities I still carry with me.

-Published September 2019
+Originally Published September 2019

 Home Page